Australia - Terms and Conditions

 (ii) immediately before, or in the process of, making the bid, the Auctioneer states that the bid is being made on behalf of the Seller.

-(a) The Purchaser assumes all risk in relation to a Lot from the fall of the hammer in respect of that Lot, and neither the Auctioneer nor the Seller will be accountable for any deficiency damage or loss to the Lot which may arise, occur, or become apparent thereafter.
+(a) The Buyer assumes all risk in relation to a Lot from the fall of the hammer in respect of that Lot, and neither the Auctioneer nor the Seller will be accountable for any deficiency, damage or loss to the Lot which may arise, occur, or become apparent thereafter.

-(b) The Purchaser agrees to release and indemnify the Auctioneer and Seller from any claim, action, Tribunal or court proceeding in respect of any such deficiency or damage and to indemnify the Auctioneer, on a full indemnity basis, from all liability, including all costs incurred by it in relation to any such claim.
+(b) The Buyer agrees to release and indemnify the Auctioneer and Seller from any claim, action, tribunal or court proceeding in respect of any such deficiency or damage and to indemnify the Auctioneer, on a full indemnity basis, from all liability, including all costs incurred by it in relation to any such claim.

 7. Payment upon completion of sale

-(a) The Purchaser is not entitled to remove the Lot from the Auction Site until the Purchase Price has been paid in full.
+(a) The Buyer is not entitled to remove the Lot from the Auction Site until the Purchase Price has been paid in full.

-(b) The Purchaser of a Lot must pay the Purchase Price, or a deposit as agreed by the Auctioneer, to the Auctioneer upon completion of the Auction Sale.
+(b) The Buyer of a Lot must pay the Purchase Price, or a deposit as agreed by the Auctioneer, to the Auctioneer immediately following the fall of the hammer for the Lot.

-(d) Payment of the above must be in cash unless otherwise agreed by the Auctioneer.
-If payment is made by cheque and the cheque is dishonoured, the Purchaser will be deemed to be in fundamental breach of its obligations pursuant to these Terms and Conditions.
+(d) Payment of the above must be in clear funds by electronic funds transfer unless otherwise agreed by the Auctioneer.
+If payment is made by cheque or credit card and the cheque or credit card payment is dishonoured, challenged or clawed back by the Buyer, their financier or a merchant, the Buyer will be deemed to be in fundamental breach of its obligations pursuant to these Terms and Conditions.

 8. Removal of a Lot from the Auction Site

-(b) The Auction Sale will be deemed complete after all of the Lots listed in the auction catalogue have auctioned, irrespective of whether or not all Lots have been sold.
+(a) The Auction Sale will be deemed complete after all of the Lots listed in the auction Catalogue have been auctioned, irrespective of whether or not all Lots have been sold.

-(d) If the Purchaser does not immediately remove the Lot, the Auctioneer or Seller may remove the Lot from the Auction Site and store it in an alternate location.
-The Purchaser is required to pay all reasonable costs incurred by the Auctioneer or the Seller in relation to the relocation and storage prior to removing the Lot.
+(iii) the Buyer is required to pay all costs incurred by the Auctioneer or the Seller in relation to the relocation and/or storage of the Lot, prior to collecting the Lot; and

-(e) The Purchaser will be strictly liable for any damage to the Auction Site, or other goods, caused by the removal of any Lot from the Auction Site.
+(d) The Buyer will be strictly liable for any damage to the Auction Site, Lot or other goods, caused by the removal of any Lot from the Auction Site.

 9. Title of the Lot

-(a) The Seller represents and warrants to the Purchaser and the Auctioneer that:
+(a) The Seller represents and warrants to the Buyer and the Auctioneer that:

 (i) it has good title to the Lot;